KickToken [new] (KICK) Price Reaches $0.0148 on Top Exchanges

-KickToken [new] (CURRENCY:KICK) traded down 4.1% against the US dollar during the 24-hour period ending at 18:00 PM E.T. on November 14th.
-One KickToken [new] coin can currently be bought for about $0.0148 or 0.00000030 BTC on popular exchanges.
-Over the last week, KickToken [new] has traded up 1.7% against the US dollar.
-KickToken [new] has a total market cap of $22.07 million and $2.82 million worth of KickToken [new] was traded on exchanges in the last day.
+KickToken [new] (CURRENCY:KICK) traded down 4.1% against the dollar during the 1-day period ending at 16:00 PM ET on November 15th.
+KickToken [new] has a total market cap of $22.07 million and approximately $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.
+During the last week, KickToken [new] has traded 1.7% higher against the dollar.
+One KickToken [new] coin can now be bought for $0.0148 or 0.00000030 BTC on major exchanges.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.